discourse/discourse/docs/VAGRANT.md

 (The first time you do this, it will take a while as it downloads the VM image and installs it.
 Go grab a coffee.)

 If you are having **trouble** downloading the VM:
-- Download this file: http://www.discourse.org/vms/discourse-pre.box using your favorite web browser/download tool.
+- Download this file: http://www.discourse.org/vms/discourse-0.8.4.box using your favorite web browser/download tool.
-- Add it to vagrant: `vagrant box add discourse-pre /path/to/the/downloaded/discourse-pre.box`.
+- Add it to vagrant: `vagrant box add discourse-0.8.4 /path/to/the/downloaded/discourse-0.8.4.box virtualbox`.

 **Note to OSX/Linux users**: Vagrant will mount your local files via an NFS share.
 Therefore, make sure that NFS is installed or else you'll receive the error message: